mozilla-l10n/documentation/src/tools/webdashboards/README.md

 ## Contribution Guidelines

 Always work on forks of the main repository and open pull requests if you’re going to update code.
-Automated tests are run with Travis on each pull request to check for syntax and functional errors.
+Automated tests are run in automation on each pull request to check for syntax and functional errors.

 ## Useful Links